angelapopa/sws4heroku/README.md

 ### Enpoints/Resources implemented for Assignment 4

-Currently not all were annotated with hydra.
+Currently not all are annotated with hydra for assignment 7.

   |  | HTTP Request type | Endpoint| Resulting HTTP Code| Resulting action  |
   |--- | --- | :--- | :--- | --- |